Aql X-1 from dawn 'til dusk: the early rise, fast state transition and decay of its 2024 outburst: Observations and Data Reduction

-The 2024 outburst was first discovered by WXT onboard EP on September 14th, 2024 \citep{Liu2024_atel}.
-The source location has been covered daily by the monitor over a six-month period starting in July 2024 and ending on October 10th 2024, when unfortunately the source became not visible, thus interrupting the WXT monitoring of the 2024 outburst.
-We have gathered all WXT data from September 8th, 6-days prior to the detected outburst onset, until the last day that the source was visible.
-The total exposure of the accumulated WXT data is about 0.4 Ms. In order to extract a WXT light curve, we ran the processing pipeline available within the WXT Data Analysis Software (\texttt{WXTDAS}) to produce cleaned event files for each observation.
-A circular, 9\arcmin\-radius region centred on the source position was used to extract source photons.
-A region of the same size, but located away from the source, was used as the background region.
-We finally used \texttt{Xselect} to extract background-subtracted light curves from the cleaned event files in the 0.5--4 keV energy band. \\ After the discovery of the outburst, we triggered an X-ray campaign with the Follow-up X-ray Telescope (FXT) onboard EP, collecting 5 observations in total with an average 2-day cadence.
+After the discovery of the outburst, we triggered an X-ray campaign with the Follow-up X-ray Telescope (FXT) onboard EP, collecting 5 observations in total with an average 2-day cadence.
 The observations were performed with one detector (A) in Partial Window mode (PW), and the other (B) in Timing Mode (TM).
 However, the source quickly became too bright for the PW observations, causing severe pile up at fluxes higher than 40 mCrab.
 By visually inspecting the pattern distribution plots created with the \texttt{fxtplotgrade} task, we checked whether the pile-up effect could be effectively mitigated using annular regions with increasingly larger inner radii, without success.
 As such, in the following we only consider the data taken in TM, which is significantly less impacted by pile-up.
 Rectangular regions of $3 '$ length and $1 '$ width aligned with the window are used for both source and background extractions.
 Further processing of the data is performed with the FXT Data Analysis Software Package (FXTDAS v.1.20) and \texttt{Xselect}.
 As the count-rate was visibly increasing within obsID 06800000125 (MJD 60581.692), we broke down the observation into two segments and extracted science products separately.

 \nicer extensively monitored the 2024 outburst, with near-daily coverage totaling 44 observations.
 These data were processed using the \texttt{nicerl2} pipeline and default screening settings.
 In particular: i) we excluded time intervals in the proximity of the South Atlantic Anomaly; we considered only data taken with ii) elevation angle of at least 30$^\circ$ over the Earth's limb; iii) minimum angle of 40$^\circ$ from the bright Earth limb; iv) maximum angular distance between the source direction and \nicer pointing direction of 0.015$^\circ$.
 We note that the use of \texttt{HEASoft} v6.33.1 substantially mitigated the impact of the optical leak reported in May 2023.
 We inspected each light curve to check for the presence of Type-I X-ray bursts or other flares of non-physical nature, such as overshoots caused by charged particle contamination\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/overshoot-intro/}}.
 The intervals corresponding to these episodes were excluded from further analysis.
 Finally, some observations showed significant variability from one orbit to another.
 In those cases, we extracted science products separately for each orbit.
 In particular, this was the case for obsIDs: 7050340108, 7050340109, 7050340110 and 7675010106, which were broken down in 3, 3, 3 and 2 segments, respectively.
 We produced the spectra and background files with the \texttt{nicerl3-spect} pipeline, using the \textsc{scorpeon} default model for the creation of the background file.